 After 72 hours of the OxyBand, the edema of the finger is dramatically reduced and that’s what’s causing the skin to peel.
 In a week, the finger is beginning to demarcate.

 The improvement of the right middle finger was dramatic after 72 hours and after a week there may even be a few granulation tissue buds at the base of the ulcer.

-Here are some movies of the OxyBand application from my YouTube channel:
+Here is a movie of OxyBand being applied to the finger, from my YouTube channel:

 This patient’s situation made me think about some issues that I think are deserving of comment.

 Thankfully we normally only see one case like this a year.
 That means that a patient who has digital ischemia with threatened gangrene of the fingers has some serious problems that are not strictly medical, including: